cryptocreeper94-sudo/orbitstaffing/replit.md

 - **Complete data isolation**: Multi-tenant security at database level
 - **Scalable**: From 1 franchise to 1000+ franchises, all on same infrastructure

+### ORBIT Hallmark Asset System
+- **Required Element**: Every franchisee deployment includes a "Powered by ORBIT" button with Saturn watermark
+- **Non-removable**: This is a hardcoded, required asset per franchise agreement
+- **Unique Hallmark Numbers**: Each asset receives a unique ORBIT-ASSET-XXXX-XXXX number
+- **Asset Registry**: All deployed assets tracked in a running database with timestamps, franchisee info, and metadata
+- **Lead Generation**: Franchisee customers can click the button to discover ORBIT
+- **Compliance**: Removal of the hallmark asset violates franchise agreement terms

 ### UI/UX Decisions

 -   **Aesthetic:** Dark industrial theme with an "aqua Saturn 3D watermark."